The New York Times crossword: Records and puzzles of note

 A few crosswords have achieved recognition beyond the community of crossword solvers.
 Perhaps the most famous is the November 5, 1996, puzzle by Jeremiah Farrell, published on the day of the U.S. presidential election, which has been featured in the movie Wordplay and the book The Crossword Obsession by Coral Amende, as well as discussed by Peter Jennings on ABC News, featured on CNN, and elsewhere.
-The two leading candidates that year were Bill Clinton and Bob Dole; in Farrell's puzzle, one of the long clue/answer combinations read [Title for 39-Across next year] MISTER PRESIDENT.
-The remarkable feature of the puzzle is that 39-Across could be answered either CLINTON or BOB DOLE, and all the Down clues and answers that crossed it would work either way (e.g., [Black Halloween animal] could be either BAT or CAT depending on which answer you filled in at 39-Across; similarly [French 101 word] could equal LUI or OUI, etc.).
+The two leading candidates that year were Bill Clinton and Bob Dole; in Farrell's puzzle, the 39-Across clue read [Lead story in tomorrow's newspaper (!), with 43-Across.]
+As 43-Across was ELECTED, the two clues together could either spell out CLINTON ELECTED or BOB DOLE ELECTED, and all the Down clues and answers that crossed it would work either way (e.g., [Black Halloween animal] could be either BAT or CAT depending on which answer you filled in at 39-Across; similarly [French 101 word] could equal LUI or OUI, etc.).
 Constructors have dubbed this type of puzzle a Schrödinger or quantum puzzle after the famous paradox of Schrödinger's cat, which was both alive and dead at the same time.
 The first Schrödinger puzzle in the Times, by Ralph G. Beaman, appeared eight years earlier, and as of October 2024, 19 Times puzzles have used a similar trick.

 In another notable Times crossword, 27-year-old Bill Gottlieb proposed to his girlfriend, Emily Mindel, via the crossword puzzle of January 7, 1998, written by noted crossword constructor Bob Klahn.
 The answer to 14-Across, [Microsoft chief, to some] was BILLG, also Gottlieb's name and last initial.
 20-Across, [1729 Jonathan Swift pamphlet], was A MODEST PROPOSAL.
 And 56-Across, [1992 Paula Abdul hit], was WILL YOU MARRY ME.
 Gottlieb's girlfriend said yes.
 The puzzle attracted attention in the AP, an article in the Times itself, and elsewhere.
 Other Times crosswords with a notable wedding element include the June 25, 2010, puzzle by Byron Walden and Robin Schulman, which has rebuses spelling I DO throughout, and the January 8, 2020, puzzle by Joon Pahk and Amanda Yesnowitz, which was used at the latter’s wedding reception.